We’ve always “known”, but now we know. In lieu of the “Standard American Diet”, eating your fruits and vegetables makes you live longer.

 This is ripe for argument, but if you’re in North America, think about the vegetarians you know.
 Do they really eat a ton of fruits and vegetables… or are they typically just stuffing themselves with grains and processed foods from a box?

-In my personal experience, a large number of vegetarians could more reasonably be called “processed-food-etarians who just don’t eat meat”.
+In our personal experience, a large number of vegetarians could more reasonably be called “processed-food-etarians who just don’t eat meat”.

 The British study fails to differentiate this because it didn’t measure fruit and vegetable intake – making it massively ineffective compared to the rest of the data present on this page!

 Granted, it’s tough to make claims.
-But at this point, the most solid, abundant, and appropriately analyzed research ultimately indicates that eating fruits and vegetables will help you prevent incidences of cardiovascular disease, and you are far worse off — and likely to meet death sooner — for not eating them.
+But at this point, the most solid, abundant, and appropriately analyzed research ultimately indicates that eating fruits and vegetables will help you prevent incidences of cardiovascular disease, and if you’re not getting those vitamins and minerals from bioavailable sources (such as nutrient-dense muscle and organ meats), you are worse off — and likely to meet death sooner — for not eating them.

 What about cancer?